cchitsiang/awesome-stars/topics.md

 - [unkeyed/unkey](https://github.com/unkeyed/unkey) - The Developer Platform for Modern APIs
 - [nucleuscloud/neosync](https://github.com/nucleuscloud/neosync) - Open Source Data Security Platform for Developers to Monitor and Detect PII, Anonymize Production Data and Sync it across environments.
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
-- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
-The Agentic Frontend 🪁
+- [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - Framework for building agent-native applications with Generative UI, shared state, and human-in-the-loop workflows.
 - [amalshaji/portr](https://github.com/amalshaji/portr) - Expose local http, tcp or websocket connections to the public internet
 - [pagefaultgames/pokerogue](https://github.com/pagefaultgames/pokerogue) - A browser based Pokémon fangame heavily inspired by the roguelite genre.
 - [kubeshop/monokle](https://github.com/kubeshop/monokle) - Monokle is a set of OSS tools designed to help create and maintain high-quality Kubernetes configurations throughout the application lifecycle